drmikeuk/testmap/partnerships/87test.md

 Objectives
 ----------

 To ensure that the priorities of the Anti-Slavery Commissioner are applied in the local area.
-To support a multi-agency response to modern slavery and exploitation.
+To support a multi-agency response to modern slavery and exploitation. and some more stuff here